James Boswell: In fiction and popular culture

 Boswell's surname has passed into the English language as a term (Boswell, Boswellian, Boswellism) for a constant companion and observer, especially one who records those observations in print.
 In "A Scandal in Bohemia", Sir Arthur Conan Doyle's character Sherlock Holmes affectionately says of Dr. Watson, who narrates the tales, "I am lost without my Boswell."

 The comedy Young Auchinleck (1962) by Scottish playwright Robert McLellan depicts Boswell's various courtships and troubled relations with his father in the period after his return to Scotland in 1766, culminating in his eventual marriage to his cousin Margaret Montgomery (Peggy) in 1769 on the same day as his father's second marriage in a different part of the country.
 The play was first produced at the Edinburgh International Festival in 1962 and adapted for BBC Television in 1965.

 In 1981 the cartoonist R. Crumb published the piece "Boswell's London Journal" in the anthology magazine Weirdo.
 Presented as a "Klassic Komic," the piece featured meticulous cross-hatched illustrations and excerpts from Boswell's writing to tell a satirical story of the young Boswell attempting to establish himself in London society, dallying with prostitutes and suffering from venereal disease.

 Boswell was played by John Sessions in Boswell & Johnson's Tour of the Western Isles, a 1993 BBC 2 play.

 In February and March 2015, BBC Radio 4 broadcast three episodes of "Boswell's Lives", writer Jon Canter's comedic take on Boswell meeting later historical figures (Sigmund Freud, Maria Callas and Harold Pinter, respectively) for the purposes of biographing them.
 Boswell was played by Miles Jupp.
+A further four episodes of "Boswell's Lives" were broadcast in March and April 2016, this time featuring comedic takes of Boswell meeting Muhammad Ali, Karl Marx, Madonna and Alan Bennett.

 American novelist Philip Baruth wrote a fictional account of James Boswell's early life in The Brothers Boswell (Soho Press 2009).
 The novel, which includes scenes that feature Samuel Johnson, is a thriller that focuses on the tense relationship between James and his younger brother John.
 Boswell also features as a character in James Robertson's novel, Joseph Knight (2003).

+Wisconsin playwright Marie Kohler wrote Boswell which was produced at the Edinburgh Festival Fringe in 2019, then at 59E59 Theaters Off-Broadway in New York City (2022).
+The most recent run is currently (as of this writing, December 2025) at Next Act Theatre, Milwaukee, Wisconsin.
+Focussing on Boswell's tour of Scotland with Samuel Johnson, Director Laura Gordon's program note tells us this is a "play about friendship, travel and trust that reminds us to make the most of every day and challenges us to not take a single moment for granted."